LGBTQ rights in Lithuania: Law on the Protection of Minors

+On 18 December 2024, the Constitutional Court of Lithuania declared the anti-LGBT provisions of the Law of the Protection of Minors a violation of Article 25 of the Constitution of Lithuania, which guarantees freedom of speech, and Article 38 of the Constitution, which defines family as "the foundation of society and the state" and that the state protects and cares for the family, motherhood, fatherhood, and childhood.
+According to the Constitutional Court, the Seimas did not clearly define in the disputed provisions of the law what information disparages family values and promotes a different concept of marriage and family formation than that enshrined in the Constitution and the Civil Code, and therefore must be classified as information that has a negative impact on minors, and thus "created the premises for narrowing the content of the family as a constitutional institution".

 Military service

-Gays, lesbians and bisexuals are allowed to serve openly in the military.
+Gays, lesbians, and bisexuals are allowed to serve openly in the military.

 Living conditions

 In March 2016, a Vilnius street mural depicting American President Donald Trump and Russian President Vladimir Putin kissing went viral.

 In May 2017, in honour of the International Day against Homophobia, the Vilnius Town Hall was illuminated in rainbow colours.
-The event was welcomed by the City Mayor, the U.S. Ambassador and other politicians.
+The event was welcomed by the City Mayor, the U.S. Ambassador, and other politicians.
 That same day, the Parliament held an art exhibit with LGBT rights as its theme.

 Political support

 The Freedom Party supports legalising same-sex marriage in Lithuania.
 Some politicians from other political parties, mostly representatives of the Lithuanian Social Democratic Party (notably Marija Aušrinė Pavilionienė) and the Liberals' Movement of the Republic of Lithuania (notably Leonidas Donskis) have expressed their support for LGBT rights and initiated a few laws and resolutions supporting LGBT rights.
 The main organizations defending LGBT rights in Lithuania are the Tolerant Youth Association and the Lithuanian Gay League.
 MP Rokas Žilinskas was the first member of Parliament to come out as gay.